I don’t get it.

 Step 3: Check out the competition

-Peeking over into your neighbor’s garden will help you determine if it’s easy or not to outrank them.
+Peeking over into your competitor’s business will help you to determine if it’s easy or not to outrank them.

 This is also known as competitor intelligence.

-Go to Spyfu.com and enter your keyword, in this case “cheap bricks”.
+Go to Spyfu.com and enter your keyword.
+In this case, it’s “cheap bricks”.

 It’ll show you the the average CTR (so you know what to expect) and the number of companies who have advertised for this keyword in the past 3 months.

-In this case, that’s just 41, which is nothing, considering there are over 1 million companies advertising on AdWords.
+In this case, there’s just 41, which is nothing, considering there are over 1 million companies advertising on AdWords.

-If you click on “Advertiser history”, you’ll even see the actual ads your competitors use.
+If you click on “Advertiser history”, you’ll even see the actual ads that your competitors use.

 In this case, Brickit doesn’t even mention bricks in their ad.
-So that means they shouldn’t be too hard to beat.
+So, that means that they shouldn’t be too hard to beat.

-Alright, we have our budget, a good keyword and easy to beat competition, time to advertise, right?
+Alright, we have our budget, a good keyword and beatable competition, so it’s time to advertise, right?